Can the hot hand phenomenon be modelled? A Bayesian hidden Markov approach: Abstract

 \section{Abstract}

 Sports data analytics is a relevant topic in applied statistics that has been growing in importance in recent years.
-In basketball, a player or team has a hot hand when their performance during a match is better than expected or they are on a streak of making consecutive shots.
+We consider a basketball player or team to have a hot hand when their performance during a game for a certain period of time is better than expected.
 This phenomenon has generated a great deal of controversy with detractors claiming its non-existence while other authors indicate its evidence.
-In this work, we present a Bayesian longitudinal hidden Markov model that analyses the hot hand phenomenon in consecutive basketball shots, each of which can be either missed or made.
-Two possible states (cold or hot) are assumed in the hidden Markov chains of events, and the probability of success for each throw is modelled by considering both the corresponding hidden state and the distance to the basket.
+In this work, we present a Bayesian longitudinal hidden Markov model that analyses the hot hand phenomenon in consecutive basketball shots of a team, each of which can be either missed or made.
+Two possible states (cold or hot) are assumed in the hidden Markov chains of events, and the probability of success for each shot is modelled by considering the corresponding hidden state, random effects associated with the match, and covariates.
 This model is applied to a real data set, the Miami Heat team in the season 2005-2006 of the USA National Basketball Association.
-We show that this model is a powerful tool for assessing the overall performance of a team during a match or a season, and, in particular, for quantifying the magnitude of the team streaks in probabilistic terms.
+We show that this model is a powerful tool for assessing the overall performance of a team during a game, and, in particular, for quantifying the magnitude of the team streaks in probabilistic terms.